Summary of Paula Rego

 The Firemen of Alijo

 This is an early example of Rego's collage work.
 Rego became interested in collage and large-scale painting from a young age, and began to combine at once abstract and figurative compositions with Surrealist technique.
 Inspired by the automatic experiments of the Surrealist Movement, Rego sought to free both herself and her practice from the constraints of tradition and rationality and to explore instead the unfettered and unconscious mind.
-In its richness of color and vivid kinetic energy, the picture not only recalls the canvases of Joan Miro (who Rego herself has quoted as an influence) but also seventeenth-century Indian illustrations of the epic Ramayana tale.
+In its richness of color and vivid kinetic energy, the picture not only recalls the canvases of Joan Miró (who Rego herself cited as an influence) but also seventeenth-century Indian illustrations of the epic Ramayana tale.

 Created whilst Portugal was still ruled under the repressive regime of Salazar, this collage can be read as both as a political challenge and in turn as a re-imagining of hierarchy.
 There are many shapes that are almost human but not quite.
 They are twisted and undergoing various stages of metamorphosis, all squabbling, rising, and fighting for some sort of power.
 The transformation of different shapes into others also seems to pose questions about rigid boundaries - what is the self and what is other?
 Who has power and who is powerless?
 These questions, as well as the medium of the piece, recall work by Nancy Spero.
 Spero also created hybrid woman/animal figures and scattered them across the college plane.
-As well as exposing pain and suffering, both artists seek to protect and elevate their imaginary creaturely beings.
+As well as exposing pain and suffering, both artists sought to protect and elevate their imaginary creaturely beings.

 Acrylic paint, oil pastel, charcoal, graphite, resin, ink, paper and aluminium foil on canvas - Collection of the Tate, United Kingdom